TL;DR

 Income Protection (IP) is arguably the most important policy for any working person.
 It's designed to replace a portion of your income if you are unable to work due to any illness or injury.

-Unlike sick pay from your employer, which might only last a few weeks or months, an income protection policy can pay out a regular, tax-free monthly income until you either recover, retire, or the policy term ends.
+Unlike sick pay from your employer, which might only last a few weeks or months, an income protection policy may pay out a regular, potentially tax-efficient monthly income until you either recover, retire, or the policy term ends.

 Key features of Income Protection: